thegetty/quire-docs/content/documentation/fundamentals.md

 {{< q-class "box warning" >}}

-- The built-in {{< q-glossary "Markdown processor" >}} will automatically renumber footnotes in the order they appear in the text.
+- The built-in {{< q-def "Markdown processor" >}} will automatically renumber footnotes in the order they appear in the text.
 It will also always put the footnotes at the very end of your content, no matter where you may try to put them.

 {{< /q-class >}}